percival-detector/percivalui/README.md

 	cd percivalui

-	# Setup your virtual python environment and activate it
+	# Setup your virtual python3 environment and activate it
 	virtualenv --no-site-packages -p /path/to/python3.7 venv3
 	source venv3/bin/activate

 	# Point to your HDF5 installation if it is not in the system path
 	export HDF5_DIR=/path/to/your/hdf5/installation

+	# Please read requirements.txt and setup any specific requirements for your system.
 	# Install the python dependencies
 	pip install -r requirements.txt